 A Flexible MODX Editor

-Because rarely do I find one that offers so much in the way of features, flexibility and customization that it completely changes how I think an Extra should work with MODX.
+Rarely do I find a MODX Extra that offers so much in the way of features, flexibility and customization that it completely changes how I think an Extra should work with MODX.
 Given that TinymceWrapper has successfully addressed one of the most fundamental and problematic areas for any CMS: Rich Text Editor (RTE) integration, makes it worthy of a closer look.

 TinymceWrapper — created by donshakespeare of the MODX community — is a radical departure from how TinyMCE has typically been used with MODX, and it has raised my expectations for how a RTE (and file browser) should integrate with a CMS.
 This approach, using a “wrapper” with TinyMCE is not a new concept, it has been used with other CMS (Drupal among others).
 However, as it applies to MODX this is new territory, and long overdue.

 Using a RTE with any CMS is accomplished in one of two ways:

 - A RTE is hard-coded into the CMS application by default.

 - The RTE is optionally installed by the user as an addon/plugin via an internal delivery mechanism.

 The latter is the one used by MODX.
 It is however fraught with problems in terms of integration with the core framework and by extension the user-experience suffers.
 Here are a few reasons why:

 - TinyMCE can’t simply be installed “as-is”.
 It needs to be modified (hacked) to work within the MODX framework.
 As you can imagine this creates problems and imposes restrictions for the plugin developer, some of which are extremely difficult to work-around.